-Pervious concrete is a homogeneous mixture of cement, aggregate (fine aggregate and coarse aggregate) and water.
-Now a days special concrete is more preferred in the construction industry.
+Porous concrete is a mixture of cement, aggregate (fine aggregate and coarse aggregate), marble powder and water.
+Now a day's special concrete is more preferred in the construction industry.
 Some of the special concretes are pervious concrete, transparent concrete, self-compacted and curing concrete because of their special properties which is better compared to conventional concrete.
 Pervious Concrete is a special type of concrete in which no fine aggregates are used and gravel has been used in place of the coarse aggregate.
-Pervious Concrete is also called as "no-fines" concrete.
+Porous Concrete is also called as "no-fines" concrete.

 Compressive strength and Flexural strength of pervious concrete does depend primarily on the porosity, it is also affected by aggregate / gravel size, shape and gradation.
-The compressive strength of pervious concrete is in the range of 2.8 MPa to 28MPa.
+The compressive strength of pervious concrete is in the range of 2.8 MPa to 28 MPa.
 So, pervious concrete cannot be used for structural work but it has so many other applications in which it should be significantly used.

-Pervious concrete which is also known as the no-fines, porous, gap-graded, and permeable concrete and enhance porosity concrete has been found to be a reliable storm water management tool (Mary, 2010).
-By definition, pervious concrete is a mixture of gravel or granite stone, cement, water, little to no sand (fine aggregate) with or without admixtures.
-When pervious concrete is used for paving (Figure 1), the open cell structures allow storm water to filter through the pavement and into the underlying soils.
+Porous concrete which is also known as the no-fines, porous, gap-graded, and permeable concrete.
+By definition, pervious concrete is a mixture of gravel or granite stone, cement, marble powder and water.
+When pervious concrete is used for paving, the open cell structures allow storm water to filter through the pavement and into the underlying soils.
 In other words, pervious concrete helps in protecting the surface of the pavement and its environment.

-As stated above, pervious concrete has the same basic constituents as conventional concrete that is, 15% -30% of its volume consists of interconnected void network, which allows water to pass through the concrete.
-Pervious concrete can allow the passage of 3-5 gallons (0.014 - 0.023m3) of water per minute through its open cells for each square foot (0.0929m2) of surface area which is far greater than most rain occurrences.
+Porous concrete has the same basic constituents as conventional concrete that is, 15% -30% of its volume consists of interconnected void network, which allows water to pass through the concrete.
+Pervious concrete can allow the passage of 3-5 gallons of water per minute through its open cells for each square foot of surface area which is far greater than most rain occurrences.
 Apart from being used to eliminate or reduce the need for expensive retention ponds, developers and other private companies are also using it to free up valuable real estate for development, while still providing a paved park.
 Pervious concrete is also a unique and effective means to address important environmental issues and sustainable growth.
 When it rains, pervious concrete automatically acts as a drainage system, thereby putting water back where it belongs.